-Indicator One The total number of complaints received indicator One The total number of complaints received The sum of the number of complaints received at Stage 1 (this includes escalated complaints as they were first received at Stage 1), and the number of complaints received directly at Stage 2. · · · · Indicator Two The number and percentage of complaints at each stage which were closed in full within the set timescales of five and 20 working days The number of complaints closed in full at stage 1, stage 2 and after escalation within MCHP timescales as % of all stage 1, stage 2 and escalated complaints responded to in full Indicator Three The average time in working days for a full response to complaints at each stage The average time in working days to respond at stage 1, stage 2 and after escalation Indicator Four The outcome of complaints at each stage The number of complaints upheld, partially upheld, not upheld and resolved at stage 1, stage 2 and after escalation as % of all complaints closed at stage 1, stage 2 and after escalation
+Indicator One The total number of complaints received indicator One The total number of complaints received The sum of the number of complaints received at Stage 1 (this includes escalated complaints as they were first received at Stage 1), and the number of complaints received directly at Stage 2. · · · · · · Indicator Two The number and percentage of complaints at each stage which were closed in full within the set timescales of five and 20 working days The number of complaints closed in full at stage 1, stage 2 and after escalation within MCHP timescales as % of all stage 1, stage 2 and escalated complaints responded to in full Indicator Three The average time in working days for a full response to complaints at each stage The average time in working days to respond at stage 1, stage 2 and after escalation Indicator Four The outcome of complaints at each stage The number of complaints upheld, partially upheld, not upheld and resolved at stage 1, stage 2 and after escalation as % of all complaints closed at stage 1, stage 2 and after escalation

-4.2 The qualitative indicator on learning from complaints has been removed.
+4.2.
+The qualitative indicator on learning from complaints has been removed.
 However, Part 4 of the SPSO Model Complaints Handling Procedure on Governance stresses the importance of learning from complaints, and the requirements to record and publicise learning.
 Therefore learning from complaints will be continue to be included in quarterly complaints performance reports and annual complaints reports.

 - 4.3.
-HSCM Complaints performance data for Quarter 2 is attached at Appendix 1. - 4.4.
+HSCM Complaints performance data for Quarter 3 is attached at Appendix 1. - 4.4.
 Information about complaints referred to the Ombudsman are also included along with any complaints relating to the actions and processes of Moray Integration Joint Board. - 4.5.
-Figures reported do not include complaints raised regarding the vaccination appointments or processes as these are being dealt with through a dedicated team covering the Grampian area. - 4.6.
-Overall, a total of 33 complaints were received during Quarter 2.
+Figures reported do not include complaints raised regarding the vaccination appointments or processes as these are being dealt with through a dedicated team covering the Grampian area.
+Any complaints or comments regarding the Fiona Elcock Vaccination Centre in Elgin will be included in reported figures.